Pattern analysis in a benthic bacteria-nutrient system: 3D Patterns

 \section{3D Patterns}

 Investigations of 3D Turing patterns via amplitude equations and snaking branches of localized 3D patterns on homogeneous backgrounds can be found in \cite{knobloch3d97,knobloch3d99} and \cite{beaume13}, respectively.
 In \figref{hsbbifu} we show stripe and hexagon patterned solutions of \eqref{dgl}.
 We already mentioned above that these are the typical patterns, which are stable over 2D domains.
-Stripes and hexagons, which are continued homogeneously into the third dimension, are called lamellae and hexagonal prisms.
-We also call them stripes and hexagons, if it is clear what we mean.
+Stripes and hexagons, which are extended homogeneously into the third dimension, are referred to as lamellae and hexagonal prisms.
+We also call them stripes and hexagons if it is clear that we consider a 3D domain.
 They are also solutions over 3D domains, but can change their stability from stable to unstable. {\tt pde2path} uses MATLAB's PDE-Toolbox for the FEM, which only works for 2D domains, so one cannot consider PDEs over 3D domains with {\tt pde2path} alone.
-We use the continuation and bifurcation methods of {\tt pde2path} and the FEM of Uwe Pr\"ufert's PDE toolbox {\tt OOPDE} \cite{oopde} to study the stability of stripes and hexagons over bounded 3D domains.
+We use the continuation and bifurcation methods of {\tt pde2path} and the FEM of U. Pr\"ufert's PDE toolbox {\tt OOPDE} \cite{oopde} to study the stability of stripes and hexagons over bounded 3D domains.

 We find that stripes and cold hexagons have the same stable ranges for the domains $\Omega_{3D}=(-l_x,l_x) \times(-l_y,l_y) \times (-l_z,l_z)$ and $\Omega=(-l_x,l_x) \times(-l_y,l_y)$.
 Here $l_x$ and $l_y$ are as defined in \figref{hsbbifu} and $l_z=200$.
 The stable range for hot hexagons starts in the same point ($\sigma\approx 0.1$) for $\Omega$ and $\Omega_{3D}$.
 The endpoint is different.
 The stability of hot hexagons over the 2D domain $\Omega$ ends at $\sigma\approx 0.04$, while it ends at $\sigma\approx 0.06$ for hot hexagons over $\Omega_{3D}$ with $l_z=10$.
 We tried to answer what kind of solutions bifurcate from this endpoint over 2D domains, but cannot give a precise result so far.
 By using a time integration method we found that hot hexagons, which correspond to a smaller wavenumber and which are stable on the used bounded domain, exist beyond this endpoint.